Uranium mining in the Bancroft area: Gems and other resources

 Finds of gold in nearby Madoc, Ontario, (then known as Eldorado) from 1886 to 1887, inspired many to seek gold around Bancroft.
 Surface gold was found in October 1897 by R. Bradshaw, 20 mi southwest of Bancroft (towards Bobcaygeon).
 This triggered a rush of prospectors to the area.
 Iron and magnetic ores were mined from 1882, gold, copper and mica from the late 1890s, and marble from 1911.
 More than 1,600 identifiable minerals and non-metallic collectibles can be found in the area, including 175 species of gemstones.

-Aside from uranium, Bancroft area and its mines produced sought-after gemstones of 175 species, most notably calcite, clinohumite, corundum, diopside, dravite, edenite, euxenite-(Y), ferri-fluoro-katophorite, fluorapatite, fluorite, fluoro-richterite, ilmenite, kainosite-(Y), molybdenite, nepheline, phlogopite, crystals of the pyrochlore supergroup, thorite, titanite, tremolite, uraninite, uranophane, and zircon.
-Madawaska Mine produced samples of the very rare kainosite-(Y), globally renowned samples of the common calcite and fluorite, "superb" samples of ilmenite, "fine" samples of molybdenite, and the best known samples of molybdenite.
+Aside from uranium, mines in the Bancroft area produced sought-after gemstones of 175 species, most notably calcite, clinohumite, corundum, diopside, dravite, edenite, euxenite-(Y), ferri-fluoro-katophorite, fluorapatite, fluorite, fluoro-richterite, ilmenite, kainosite-(Y), molybdenite, nepheline, phlogopite, crystals of the pyrochlore supergroup, thorite, titanite, tremolite, uraninite, uranophane, and zircon.
+Madawaska Mine produced samples of the very rare kainosite-(Y), globally renowned samples of the common calcite and fluorite, "superb" samples of ilmenite, and "fine" samples of molybdenite.

 Marble mined in Bancroft was used to make the floor of the Whitney Block and the Royal Ontario Museum.